 You could be entitled to compensation for emotional distress if an accident-related injury has caused you “mental anguish”, or has had a negative psychological impact on you, outside of the physical pain and discomfort you may feel (pain and suffering).
-These damages are typically seen in cases involving more serious injuries.

 Signs of emotional distress are commonly expressed by:

 - sleep loss

 Some states take emotional distress into account as part of pain and suffering damages in a personal injury case.

 In many personal injury cases, a plaintiff will seek compensation for the negative impact their accident-related injury has had on the close personal relationship they share with their spouse or family members.